BradleyJohnson/notebook/dinosaur_book/chapter_two.md

     - increased reliability and security because most services are running as user and therefore restricted
     - Darwin/Mach is an example of a microkernel
     - some performance overhead from increased system function calls

+  - **2.8.4 Modules**
+    - kernel has a set of core components and can link in additional services via modules at boot or run time
+      - these are Loadable Kernel Modules (LKMs)
+    - similar to but more efficient than microkernels because it does not need to invoke message passing for communication

+  - **2.8.5 Hybrid Systems**
+    - Most operating systems end up as a hybrid, like Linux for example:
+      - It's monolithic because the operating system runs from one file in the same address space
+      - It's also modular because services can be dynamically added to the kernel

+###### Section 2.9 - Building and Booting an Operating System